20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball and cones

-Advanced exercise with cones
+Advanced drill with cones

 ➔ Exercise level: Medium